utshomax/postman-docs/src/pages/docs/collections/running-collections/working-with-data-files.md

 <img alt="JSON format" src="https://assets.postman.com/postman-docs/v10/ramen-json-screenshot.jpg" width="300px"/>

-## Run a collection with data files containing preceding zeroes and country codes
+## Run a collection with data files

 Suppose you have a collection with a simple request that accepts a serial and contact number as query parameters and a simple test to validate if the variable value is `true`.